KUL-recon-lab/course_nucmed_tech/03_photon_matter_interactions.md

 :name: fig:kleinnishina
 :width: 350px
 :align: center
-:alt: The scattering-angle distribution for a few photon energies.
+:alt: The differential cross section as a function of the scattering angle for a few photon energies.
 Figure from Wikipedia (https://en.wikipedia.org/wiki/Klein-Nishina_formula).

 *The scattering-angle distribution for a few photon energies.
 Figure from Wikipedia (https://en.wikipedia.org/wiki/Klein-Nishina\_formula).*
 :::